Trey Radel: Personal life

-Radel is married to Fox-4 anchor Amy Wegmann.
+Radel is married to Amy Wegmann, an anchor for WFTX-TV in Fort Myers.
 They have three children, and live in Fort Myers.
 Radel is also fluent in Spanish.

 Nonprofit work

 Radel, along with his wife, founded a nonprofit organization called the U.S. Forces Fund, which focuses on helping injured soldiers returning home from abroad.
 Radel also works with the local Harry Chapin Food Bank.